In 2017, ATA will award a grant-in-aid to a student for a literary or sci-tech translation or translation-related project.

 The project, which may be derived from any facet of translation studies, should result in a project with post-grant applicability, such as a publication, a conference presentation, or teaching materials.
 Computerized materials are ineligible, as are dissertations and theses.
 Translations must be from a foreign language INTO ENGLISH.
 Previously untranslated works are preferred.

-The award, to be presented at ATA's 57th Annual Conference in San Francisco, California ( November 2-5, 2016), is open to any graduate or undergraduate student, or group of students, attending an accredited college or university in the U.S. Preference will be given to students who have been or are currently enrolled in translator training programs.
+The award, to be presented at ATA's 58th Annual Conference in Washington, DC ( October 25-28, 2017), is open to any graduate or undergraduate student, or group of students, attending an accredited college or university in the U.S. Preference will be given to students who have been or are currently enrolled in translator training programs.
 Students who have already published translations are ineligible.
 No individual student may submit more than one entry.

 Applicants must complete an entry form and submit a project description not to exceed 500 words.
 If the project is a translation, the description must present the work in its context and include a substantive statement of the difficulties and innovations involved in the project and the post-competition form the work will take.
 The application must be accompanied by a statement of support from the faculty member who is supervising the project.
 This letter should demonstrate the supervisor’s intimate familiarity with the student’s work and include detailed assessments of the project’s significance and of the student’s growth and development in translation.